Palette-Labs-Inc/palette-labs-inc.github.io/README.md

 - [Staff+ Distributed Systems Engineer](./DS_ENG.md)
 - [Staff+ Head of Product](./PRODUCT_ENG.md)

-To apply, [email mike](mailto:mike@noshdelivery.co) with a link to your GitHub / LinkedIn / personal website and cv.
+To apply, [email mike](mailto:mike@noshdelivery.co) with a link to your GitHub / LinkedIn / personal website or cv.

 ## Interview Challenges